 If you have been out of the U.S. for less than 5 months, you will be asked to present the following documents to the CBP officer at the port of entry.

 1. Passport valid for at least 6 months into the future: A current passport valid for at least six months after the date of your re-entry.
-If your country is listed on this list, your passport will be valid until the date of expiration.
+Some countries have an agreement with the U.S. allowing entry with a passport up to the date of expiration.
+To see if your country qualifies, please refer to this web page under the drop-down section titled “What if I have an expired passport or one that will expire in less than six months?”

 2. Valid F-1 visa: You should know the expiration date and the number of allowed entries on your visa.
 Most visas have “M” (multiple) written under entries.
 This means that there is no limit on the number of entries for which you can use your visa.
 If your visa is expired or you have already used the number of entries you are allowed, you will need to renew your F-1 visa at the U.S. Consulate/Embassy Office in your home country in order to re-enter the U.S. See the How to renew F-1 visa section for more details.
 If you are seeking entry to U.S. after traveling back from a contiguous country (Canada, Mexico) or adjacent islands for less than 30 days, you may be permitted to re-enter with an expired F-1 visa.
 See the Automatic Visa Revalidation section for more details.

-3. SEVIS Form I-20, endorsed for travel by DSO: Your I-20 needs to be authorized for travel by the signature on page three by a Designated School Official.
+3. SEVIS Form I-20, endorsed for travel by DSO: Your I-20 needs to be authorized for travel by the signature on the back page by a Designated School Official.
 You must plan ahead to get your I-20 signed before leaving the U.S. Each signature authorizes travel for one year following the signature date.
 For students on Optional Practical Training (OPT), it is valid for 6 months.
-To receive a signature, please complete “Travel Authorization Signature” request form and turn your current I-20 in to the SIL front desk.
+To receive a signature, please complete “Travel Authorization Signature” request form and turn your current I-20 in to the International Student Center front desk.
 It may take up to 5 business days for ISS to process your request, especially toward the end of semester, school break, and holiday.

 4. Evidence of Financial Resources (optional but recommended): A bank statement, a letter from your sponsor or a scholarship award letter.
 The amount should cover one year of expenses that you are responsible as indicated on the first page of your I-20.